debian-pi/raspbian-ua-netinst/README.md

 The format of the _installer-config.txt_ file and the current defaults:

-    preset=server
-    packages=                 # comma separated list of extra packages mirror=http://mirrordirector.raspbian.org/raspbian/
+    preset=server             # possible values are 'base', 'minimal' and 'server' packages=                 # comma separated list of extra packages mirror=http://mirrordirector.raspbian.org/raspbian/
-    release=jessie
-    hostname=pi
+    release=buster
+    init_system=systemd       # possible values are 'systemd', 'sysvinit' and 'runit' hostname=pi
     boot_volume_label=        # Sets the volume name of the boot partition.
 The volume name can be up to 11 characters
                               # long.
 The label is used by most OSes (Windows, Mac OSX and Linux) to identify the
                               # SD-card on the desktop and can be useful when using multiple SD-cards.
     domainname=
     rootpw=raspbian
-    root_ssh_pubkey=          # public SSH key for root; on Debian "jessie" the SSH password login will be disabled for
+    root_ssh_pubkey=          # public SSH key for root; on Debian "jessie" and later the SSH password login will be disabled
-                              # root if set; the public SSH key must be on a single line, enclosed in quotes
+                              # for root if set; the public SSH key must be on a single line, enclosed in quotes
     disable_root=             # set to 1 to disable root login (and password) altogether username=                 # username of the user to create userpw=                   # password to use for created user user_ssh_pubkey=          # public SSH key for created user; the public SSH key must be on a single line, enclosed
                               # in quotes
-    user_is_admin=            # set to 1 to install sudo and make the user a sudo user cdebootstrap_cmdline=
+    user_is_admin=            # set to 1 to install sudo and make the user a sudo user cdebootstrap_cmdline=     # normally this line will be generated based on the (other) options you've set, but you can
+                              # specify your own.
+If it breaks, you get to keep all pieces.
     bootsize=+128M            # /boot partition size in megabytes, provide it in the form '+<number>M' (without quotes) bootoffset=8192           # position in sectors where the boot partition should start.
 Valid values are > 2048.
                               # a bootoffset of 8192 is equal to 4MB and that should make for proper alignment